PauliNiva/Tetris/Documentation/Timesheet.md

 	that went on missed for this long.
 So I spent a whole day hunting that bug, instead of implementing a proper start and start again features that where on my todo list.
 Tomorrow I have an exam and tutkijalinja-meeting.
 So unless a miracle happens and I find some strength after those, otherwise this thing is about done.
+- 18.06.2015 08.00 - 08.45 (45 min.):
+	Made the last necessary documents, updated java docs, pit report and made a new release.
+Also made some checkstyle corrections.